Influenza A virus: Seasonal flu

+Negative interference is known to occur between rhinovirus, the predominant cause of the common cold, and influenza.
+The 2009 Influenza Pandemic was interrupted in Europe by the annual autumn rhinovirus epidemic.
+Experiments in cell cultures show a rhinovirus infection can trigger an immune response which, when infected with influenza 3 days later, decreases the presence of influenza viral RNA 50,000-fold after 2 days compared to an unhindered influenza infection.

 Zoonotic infections

 A zoonosis is a disease in a human caused by a pathogen (such as a bacterium, or virus) that has jumped from a non-human to a human.
 Avian and pig influenza viruses can, on rare occasions, transmit to humans and cause zoonotic influenza virus infections; these infections are usually confined to people who have been in close contact with infected animals or material such as infected feces and meat, they do not spread to other humans.
 Symptoms of these infections in humans vary greatly; some are in asymptomatic or mild while others can cause severe disease, leading to severe pneumonia and death.
 A wide range of Influenza A virus subtypes have been found to cause zoonotic disease.

 Zoonotic infections can be prevented by good hygiene, by preventing farmed animals from coming into contact with wild animals, and by using appropriate personal protective equipment.

 As of June 2024, there is concern about two subtypes of avian influenza which are circulating in wild bird populations worldwide, H5N1 and H7N9.
 Both of these have potential to devastate poultry stocks, and both have jumped to humans with relatively high case fatality rates.
 H5N1 in particular has infected a wide range of mammals and may be adapting to mammalian hosts.